MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/availability-groups/use-agdiag-diagnose-availability-group-health-events.md

    :::image type="content" source="media/use-agdiag-diagnose-availability-group-health-events/command-prompt-tss.png" alt-text="Screenshot of the elevated command prompt changing the directory to the TSS folder." lightbox="media/use-agdiag-diagnose-availability-group-health-events/command-prompt-tss.png":::

-1. Once the TSS SQLBase cab file has been created, extract the cab into a folder.
+1. Once the TSS SQLBase cab file has been created, extract the cab file into a folder.

    :::image type="content" source="media/use-agdiag-diagnose-availability-group-health-events/extract-tss-sqlbase-cab.png" alt-text="Screenshot of extracting the SQLBase cab file to a folder." lightbox="media/use-agdiag-diagnose-availability-group-health-events/extract-tss-sqlbase-cab.png":::